 You can also use a tape measure and this online calculator to estimate your body fat percentage.
 It’s not as accurate, but you really only need an approximate number, so it should be good enough.

-The higher multipliers are for people who use their bodies almost constantly throughout the day, like construction workers, pro athletes, etc.
+The higher multipliers are for people who use their bodies almost constantly throughout the day and therefore need a lot of energy, like construction workers, pro athletes, etc.

 If you are pretty fit and active, you should probably use the “Light” or “Very Light” multiplier.
 If you are just starting a fitness program, use the “Very Light” multiplier.